 But wait, there is one more thing she DID NOT mention.
 Simply because Crookshanks is not an animagus does not mean that he couldn’t be part wizard.
 Consider Remus Lupin.
 Lupin was bitten by a werewolf and, therefore, has become a werewolf.
 This event has changed his life and has acted as a CURSE on him for eternity.
 Even if Lupin did take the potion Snape had made for him, Lupin would STILL transform into a werewolf, but he would be able to control his behavior.

 This may sound a little outrageous, but it may be true.
 I think that Crookshanks may be under some kind of curse or enchantment that makes him stay a cat for the rest of his life.
 It is clear Crookshanks knows much more than a cat ought to know.
 It seems like he actually UNDERSTANDS what the Golden Trio are saying at times and shows slight movement, purring or hissing in response.
 Really, think about it: Crookshanks may be a wizard who was trapped in a cat’s body.
-And wouldn’t it make sense to curse a Half Blood Prince?
-Who knows what power an HPB can pocess–maybe powers to endanger others?
-It does seem fitting, because of his stature, that a Half Blood Prince would be cursed into an animal that no one would care for or want.
+And wouldn’t it make sense to curse a Half-Blood Prince?
+Who knows what power an HPB can possess – maybe powers to endanger others?
+It does seem fitting, because of his stature, that a Half-Blood Prince would be cursed into an animal that no one would care for or want.
 It’s the perfect way to hide someone from the public and make it seem they have died or gone missing.

-Because of Crookshanks’s huge amount of knowlegde, he surprises us quite a few times.
-He does things which normal cats would not do, and knows things normal cats would not know.
+Because of Crookshanks’s huge amount of knowledge, he surprises us quite a few times.
+He does things that normal cats would not do and knows things normal cats would not know.
 By reading the Prisoner of Azkaban, there are several scenes in which Crookshanks acts in an abnormal manner.
 For example:

 “He’s friends with that dog,” said Harry grimly.
 “I’ve seen them together.” p.246, PoA